carefree2706/donDailyPlanner/README.md

-The link showcase the following elements:
+The link showcases the following elements:
 -day,date and time
 -time block, input info, and save button,

 https://github.com/carefree2706/donDailyPlanner/blob/main/assets/display%20.png?raw=true

+The link display the following elements:
+-Keying the information/events and saved -Information/events saved will be display in local storage.